-Another important factor to consider is the light level in your sanctuary.
+Another essential factor to consider is the light level in your sanctuary.
 With churches experimenting with light levels during worship and some being almost dark, this is extremely important.
-It is also important to churches that don't have a lot of outdoor light shining into their building.
-You would be surprised to find out how many churches really are considered low light venues when it comes to video recording.
+It is also essential to churches that don’t have much outdoor light shining into their building.
+You would be surprised to find out how many churches are considered low light venues when it comes to video recording.

-Of course if you go with a higher level of camera like a 4k or PTZ camera, this is not nearly an issue.
+Of course, if you go with a higher level of a camera like a 4k or PTZ camera, this is not nearly an issue.

 Consumer Cameras Vs. Prosumer Cameras

-Now this might not make a lot of difference to you if you are only using the camera for live streaming or making video clips.
-But what if you are projecting the worship team on the screen or the pastor?
+Now, this might not make much difference to you if you are only using the camera for live streaming or making video clips.
+However, what if you are projecting the worship team on the screen or the pastor?
 You will notice that their lips are not synced to what the audience is hearing.
 This could be quite distracting.

 Other Camera Considerations

-- If you are using multiple cameras, you need cameras that can be easily operated by remote control or by volunteers.
-Cameras that need professionals to set them up, need professionals to operate them.
+If you are using multiple cameras, you need cameras that can be easily operated by remote control or by volunteers.
+Cameras that need professionals to set them up need professionals to run them.

-It is really not that difficult to set up a church live stream or to pipe video and audio to the nursery or over-flow room.
+It is not that difficult to set up a church live stream or to pipe video and audio to the nursery or overflow room.
 Here is what you will need besides just a camera.

 Equipment You Will Need

 - Video camera for church sanctuary (covered below)